inspire-eu-validation/view-service/iso-19128/at14-getcapabilities-map-coupled-resource-metadata-url.md

   * If there is a [MetadataURL](#metadataURL) node for a layer:

     * Check if the MetadataURL element is populated with a URL that allows access to unambiguous metadata record.
-The URL must be encoded into the "xlink:href" attribute of an [OnlineResource](#onlineResource) element.
+The URL must be encoded into the 'xlink:href' attribute of an [OnlineResource](#onlineResource) element.

     * One of the following checks must be passed: